Public Meeting or Closed Session

 Even though all meetings of Council are open to the public unless otherwise specified, there are specific requirements under various Provincial regulations which dictate that Town Council must advertise and hold a public meeting to receive input on various matters.
 The most common public meetings are associated with land use planning regulations.
 Council welcomes both written and verbal submissions from people who may be affected by proposals being presented to Council for consideration and will be provided with an opportunity at the beginning of each regular meeting of Council - please note comments or concerns being orally expressed must be relevant to reports on the Agenda for that meeting.

-Members of the public wishing to make a presentation to Council/Committee of the Whole for consideration can do so by being placed on the meeting's agenda as a deputation.
+Members of the public wishing to make a presentation to Council for consideration can do so by being placed on the meeting's agenda as a deputation.
 Individuals wishing to be included on the agenda must complete the mandated form and submit it to the Clerk's Office.
 The Clerk will then notify the requester of the date and time when the appointment has been scheduled.
 The appropriate policy and application form are available under the Council Meeting section of this website.

 For further information regarding the process of being included on the Council agenda please call the Clerk's office at (613) 382-2149 ext.
 1120.

 Anyone wishing to obtain a copy of a decision made by Council may do so by contacting the Clerk's Office at Town Hall, 30 King Street East - 613-382-2149 Ext.
 1120, or at email@example.com.
 Council Agendas and Minutes which contain decisions are also available on this website.